myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-15T01:27:48.705Z
+>
+> I've seen some people say that ChatGPT-4 is getting more and more idiot, and well they have a point.
+Sometimes it works well, but sometimes it gets out of control and ignores all of our requests.
+There seems to be a problem with the training data.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-14T23:09:10.481Z
 >
 > おはスコ🌞